cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 What is a data type?
 In software engineering, Data Types act like a translation rule between bits in the memory and some useful meaning to the user.
 In UML terms, however, a data type is defined as a classifier whose instances are anonymous.
 This means that its just a class with unnamed objects (the objects are unnamed as they correspond to values). @@

-The current base data types of UML are:

-- Primitive
-- Enumeration
-- Structure
-- set
-- ordered set
-- bag
-- sequence

 The name "algebraic data type" tends to conjure up complex mathematical stuff but all it really means is that this pattern enbles the user to define new data types as the "sum" or "product" of existing data types.
 The product of types is already familiar to most modellers and programmers, it occurs when one type has values that are a combination of two or more other types.
 These are known as tuples when the constituent values are not named and are called structures or records when the constituent values are named.
 The sum of two (or more) types, sometimes called a "union", is a new type that has all of the values of both of the types.

 A nice introduction to this concept can be found in the guide to the Elm programming language: [Types as Sets](https://guide.elm-lang.org/appendix/types_as_sets.html)

-Surprisingly, this pattern turns out to be relatively easy to replicate in UML/SysML with only a small amount of extra modelling.@@
+Unfortuntely this pattern is not easy to replicate in UML/SysML due to the low level of abstraction that the data types have.
+In this respect, UML is a good example of how @@

 ## Failure in the system